aws-samples/aws-blockchain-node-runners/lib/bitcoin-core/README.md

 #### High Availability (HA) RPC Call using credentials

-Use the following command to retrieve your load balancer's DNS name:
+Use the following command from your CloudShell terminal to retrieve your load balancer's DNS name:

 ```
 export LOAD_BALANCER_DNS=$(jq -r '.HABitcoinCoreNodeStack.LoadBalancerDNS' ha-nodes-outputs.json)